qiujason/Cell-Automaton-Simulations/README.md

 ### Impressions

-Overall, this was a difficult assignment that
+Overall, this was a difficult and complex assignment that nevertheless split up well between three people, making it a bit more manageable.
+We were able to work mostly independently and resolve implementation issues fairly quickly.
+We rarely had merge conflicts, which also made collaboration much easier.